Mannequin Wedding: Theatrical

-Home media

-The film was streaming on Angkor DC app.

 Screenings

 The film was officially selected as Cambodia’s entry for the prestigious Golden Rumdul Award at the 3rd Cambodia Asian Film Festival and was included in the July shortlist for the main competition.

+Mannequin Wedding has been officially selected for the 15th Cambodia International Film Festival.
+The event will take place in Phnom Penh on March 24, 2026.

+The film has secured a spot on the February shortlist for the main competition at the 2nd Asian Art Film Festival in Macau, having been officially selected as Cambodia’s entry for the prestigious Golden Petrel Award.

+The film has been officially selected for the Panorama of Asian Cinema at the 4th Da Nang Asian Film Festival in Vietnam.

 Sequel

 LD announced a sequel, and shortly afterward, another film production announced one as well.
 The sequel, Hotel 2005, is inspired by a true story that happened on the same land back in 2005, and it’s hitting theaters on October 24, 2025.

+After its release, Hotel 2005 earned only half of its expected revenue compared to Mannequin Wedding, as Cambodia was at war with Thailand at the time.
+Many Cambodians refused to watch the film in the Thai-owned Major Cineplex theaters in Cambodia.

+LD plans to produce its final film, The Red Devil, which tells the story of the famous, red-robed devil in Siem Reap.